MinhoJJang/C_problem-solving/BackTracking/Readme.md

  It is similar to the Brutforce algorithm in that it looks at the number of all cases.
 However, there is a difference in that if the conditions are not met, they are not tested, and these features are useful in certain situations.

-In order to solve this algorithm, I think that understanding the graph data structure and having the ability to implement DFS and BFS should precede.
+In order to solve this algorithm, I think that understanding the GRAPH data structure and having the ability to implement DFS and BFS should precede.

 + DFS -> Depth-First Search
 + BFS -> Breadth-First Search